frenetic-lang/pyretic/README.md

 Pyretic
 =======

-The Pyretic runtime (interpreter) system.
+The Pyretic platfrom - language & runtime system.
 See http://frenetic-lang.org/pyretic/ for more info.

-top-level:
-- CONTRIBS.md:  Guidelines for contributing to Pyretic codebase
+top-level structure:
 - of_client:    Clients that run on a traditional OpenFlow controller effectively serving as a backend for Pyretic
 - mininet:      Slightly modified version of mininet mn